B1-B2 Visa For USA – Complete Guide

 • B-2 visits can be for fraternal, social, or service-oriented activities

-B-1 and B-2 visas are usually combined and issued as a single B-1/B-2 visa stamp in the passport.
+B-1 and B-2 visa is usually combined and issued as a single B-1/B-2 visa stamp in the passport.
 It is issued to travel from a foreign country to the United States.
-The B1-B2 visa for USA is usually of 10 years validity.

 Qualifications OR Eligibility Requirements